 Ms. Toran received her Bachelor of Arts from the University of Portland and her Masters of Social Work degree from Portland State University.
 She also received an Honorary Doctorate from The University of Portland.

-Ms. Toran’s current volunteer service includes membership on the following boards: Albina Community Bank; Oregon Education Investment Board; the Board of Regents for the University of Portland; and the Oregon Community Foundation.
-Ms. Toran also serves on the Providence Health and Services’ Community Advisory Council.
+Ms. Toran's current volunteer service includes membership on the following boards: Albina Community Bank, The Board of Regents for the University of Portland, and the Oregon Community Foundation.
+Ms. Toran also serves on the Providence Health and Services' Community Advisory Council.

-Elizabeth Sherman, Director of Children and Family Programs
+Elizabeth Sherman, Division Director of Children and Family Programs

 Elizabeth Sherman has led services for families at Volunteers of America Oregon for over 19 years.
 She managed programs for families with Child Welfare involvement, strengthening parenting and facilitating reunification.
 She has also directed our partnership with Home Forward Public Housing to prevent substance abuse and promote healthy lifestyles and academic success among youth and families at five sites.
 She is currently completing a two-year Nonprofit Executive Leadership program at the University of Notre Dame Mendoza College of Business.
 She has a BA in Early Childhood Education and is a Certified Prevention Specialist.